 Yes, dogs can eat yellow peppers.
 Yellow pepper is another name for yellow-colored bell pepper.
 Bell peppers of all colors such as red, green, orange, and yellow are safe for canine consumption.

-No, bell pepper will not kill dogs.
+No, bell pepper will not harm dogs.
 Bell peppers are safe for dogs to eat even in large quantities.
 The worst they can do is give your dog digestive distress.

 DISCLAIMER: THIS WEBSITE DOES NOT PROVIDE MEDICAL ADVICE